Skip to content

 The following downstream activities are also included in Scope 3 emissions:

-1. Transportation and distribution: Emissions from distribution and transportation of products sold by the company
+1. Transportation and distribution: Emissions from the distribution and transportation of products sold by the company

 2. Processing of sold products: Emissions from processing of products by downstream parties before eventual sale to customers